Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 ## Sniffing

 Sniffing is one of the most common forms of RF attacks.
-Since there is no way of physically hidding an RF transmission , any transmission which does not use some form of encryption , hopping or scrambling faces the threat of being monitored by an unauthorised thirdparty .
+Since there is no way of physically hiding an RF transmission , any transmission which does not use some form of encryption , hopping or scrambling faces the threat of being monitored by an unauthorized third party .

 ## Man in the Middle

-A man in the middle attack is perfomed by a malicious third party by eavesdropping between two or more devices which are communicating with each other.
-Usually the attcker will try and mask themselves as the receiving or transmitting device that the other device has established a connection to.
-In doing so it allows the malicious threat actor to sniff and analyse the victims transmittion without them knowing and also send back malformed packets which can be used to excecute commands remotly .
-These can be in the form of forged ssl certificates , authenitication keys for establishing secure connections or rogue wifi/zigbee/bluetooth devices which try to take control of a victims device.
+A man in the middle attack is performed by a malicious third party by eavesdropping between two or more devices which are communicating with each other.
+Usually the attacker will try and mask themselves as the receiving or transmitting device that the other device has established a connection to.
+In doing so it allows the malicious threat actor to sniff and analyze the victims transmission without them knowing and also send back malformed packets which can be used to execute commands remotely .
+These can be in the form of forged ssl certificates , authentication keys for establishing secure connections or rogue wifi/zigbee/bluetooth devices which try to take control of a victims device.
 One of the first instances of a man in the middle was the decoding of the German Military's radio communication done by the Royal British Intelligence during world war 2.
 This was done using the Enigma machine which was used to decode the "encrypted" form of communication done by the German army.

 Man in the Middle(MITM) attack usually happen on the communication layer .
 One of the most common forms of MITM attacks are spoofing attacks where the attacker takes on the identity of an authentic device trying to lure in the victim and steal their data.